onnx/onnx/docs/Operators.md

   scan_outputs.

   The operation supports batching, and the batch-axis is required to be 0.
+  When multiple scan_input tensors are used, they must all have the same batch-size, and they must all have the same maximum-sequence-length (the dimensionality of the sequence axis or scan axis).

-  The operation has an optional sequence_lens input (of shape [BATCH_SIZE]) to allow variable length sequences.
-For variable length input sequences, the scan_outputs will consist of a sequence of same length as the input, padded to the required (maximum) output length.
+  The operation has an optional sequence_lens input (of shape [BATCH_SIZE]) to allow variable length sequences of length <= the maximum-sequence-length.
+If this input is not specified, all sequences are assumed to be of length equal to maximum-sequence-length.
+For variable length input sequences, the scan_outputs will consist of a sequence of same length as the input, padded to the maximum-sequence-length.

   The optional attribute directions can be used to scan a sequence in the reverse direction.
   If this attribute is omitted, all sequences are scanned in the forward direction.